 Working with the IBL Core

 The IBL Core combines engineering, data, and neuroscience expertise to support collaborative, large-scale research.
-Originally developed to support the IBL’s Brainwide Map and subsequent projects, the Core now applies this experience to a broader range of collaborations across neuroscience.
+It is a worldwide initiative: we welcome projects from research teams anywhere, and apply experience from the IBL’s Brainwide Map and subsequent projects to a broad range of collaborations across neuroscience.

 We see collaboration as a partnership.
 We work closely with research teams to co-develop solutions, share knowledge, and contribute to a broader open scientific community.